 As the victim of a distracted driver, you will need a lawyer on your side that has a proven track record of dealing with similar cases.

-Raphaelson & Levine has over 25 years of experience helping auto accident victims and has recovered over $500 million in verdicts and settlements for our clients.
+Raphaelson & Levine has over 30 years of experience helping auto accident victims and has recovered over $500 million in verdicts and settlements for our clients.
 We see our clients as family, not files, and approach each and every case with empathy and determination to do the best for you.
 If you've been hurt in a car accident, contact us today to learn about your legal rights and next steps - call 212-268-3222 or complete a free case evaluation form on our website.